These guides are AI-generated educational summaries — not legal or medical advice.

 Not disclosing the type of leishmaniasis (cutaneous vs. mucocutaneous vs. visceral)

-Why: Visceral leishmaniasis (DC 6301) has a specific 100% rating criteria while active.
+Visceral leishmaniasis (DC 6301) has a specific 100% rating criteria while active.
 Cutaneous and mucocutaneous forms are rated by analogy under DC 6319 using the General Rating Formula.
 Failing to distinguish the type may result in incorrect application of rating criteria.

-Do this instead: Know your diagnosis type before the exam.
+Instead: Know your diagnosis type before the exam.
 Tell the examiner clearly: 'I was diagnosed with [cutaneous / mucocutaneous / visceral] leishmaniasis.'
 If you had visceral (kala-azar), emphasize systemic symptoms.

 Impact: 100% rating for active visceral disease specifically